ZhuEthan/ZhuEthan.github.io/_posts/2019-06-26-My-Reading-List.md

 title: My Reading List
 ---

-I'd like to read classic books which I assume won't include too many bias and opinions.
 All opinions are wrong, but some are useful.

 ### Computer Science
 #### Machine learning